Cancel anytime

 Total Addressable Market (TAM)

-The global apparel market is estimated at over $1.5 trillion.
-Levi's is positioned to capture a portion of this market through its strong brand recognition and diverse product offerings.
-Levi is well positioned and considered a leader in the industry.
+The global apparel market is estimated to be around $1.5 trillion annually.
+Levi Strauss & Co. is positioned to capture a significant portion of this TAM through its various brands and product lines.

 Upturn SWOT Analysis